Culture

-areas, particularly Naryn.
-Kyrgyz culture is a nomadic, tribal way of life
+in rural areas, particularly Naryn.
+Kyrgyz culture is a nomadic, tribal

-rich with seasonal traditions, and unlike neighboring societies, has been
+way of life rich with seasonal traditions, and unlike neighboring societies,

-not buildings but transiting, self-contained communities with movable homes
+is not buildings but transiting, self-contained communities with movable

-husbandry where loyalty to the extended family and clan as well as deference
+animal husbandry where loyalty to the extended family and clan as well as

 culture, but unlike the rest of Central Asia follows religious Islam only